 Physicians, pharmacists and psychologists who trained with a Charleston Area Medical Center sponsored internship, residency, or fellowship program may request verification of training.
 Requests for verifications from third parties must be accompanied by a signed authorization from the former trainee.
 Official verification requests must be mailed or faxed to the Office of Graduate Medical Education for completion.
-Graduate Medical Education faculty and administrative staff cannot provide verbal confirmation, verification or evaluative information on former trainees via email or telephone.
+Graduate Medical Education for completion or evaluative information on former trainees via email or telephone.
 Verification requests requiring confirmation of training years can be completed by the Office of Graduate Medical Education and can typically be completed in a few business days.
 However, requests requiring assessment of training and evaluative information must be forwarded to that specific training program and can take a few weeks to complete and return.